t184256/nixpkgs-python-importer/README.md

 ## Why

-I am a researcher and I use `python` and `xonsh` interactively a lot.
+I used to be a researcher who used `python` and `xonsh` interactively a lot.
 While I appreciate the purity of Nix, sometimes I really want to violate it and pull in some dependency into my shell *right now*, without tearing my session down, editing and rebuilding an environment,